 Erected 1968 by Carroll County Historical Society.

 Location.
 40° 37.228′ N, 80° 54.09′ W. Marker is near Salineville, Ohio, in Carroll County.
 Marker is on Salineville Road NE (Ohio Route 39) east of Oasis Road NE, on the right when traveling west.
+It is approx. 3.4 miles west of the town of Salineville.
 Touch for map.
-It is approx. 3.4 miles west of the town of Salineville.
 Marker is in this post office area: Salineville OH 43945, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 8 miles of this marker, measured as the crow flies.
-Monroeville-In A Trap (approx. 3Ĺ miles away); a different marker also named Morgan's Raid (approx. 3.7 miles away); Bergholz Veterans Memorial Bergholz Cemetery Veteran's Memorial (approx. 7.3 miles away); a different marker also named Morgan's Raid (approx. 7.3 miles away).
+Monroeville-In A Trap (approx. 3Ĺ miles away); a different marker also named Morgan's Raid (approx. 3.7 miles away); Bergholz Veterans Memorial (approx. Bergholz Cemetery Veteran's Memorial (approx. 7.3 miles away); a different marker also named Morgan's Raid (approx. 7.3 miles away).

 More about this marker.
 Marker faces away from the road, towards an open field that is kept neatly mowed.

 Related markers.
 Click here for a list of markers that are related to this marker.
 What Was the Northern most "Battle" of the Civil War?

 1. Morganís Raid.
 Shorter account of his foray across the Ohio river and his capture near this marker in Carroll County.
 (Submitted on April 11, 2006.)

 2. Attempted Raid on the Border.
 More on the Calais Bank raid in Maine (see Additional Comments below).
 This site also has information on Confederate activity in Vermont, which is further north than this site.
 (Submitted on December 1, 2007.)